Key Takeaways

 Were You Forced to Quit?

-If intolerable working conditions left you no choice but to resign, you may have a constructive discharge claim.
-Our employment law team can evaluate your situation.
+If intolerable working conditions left you no real choice but to resign, get deadline and evidence advice quickly.